SAPAA-Dev/W26Project-SAPAA-Dev-Team/docs/ui-design.md

 ### 3.5 Error Prevention

 Design to prevent errors before they happen.

-**Mobile:** The PDF flow separates Preview PDF and Share PDF so users do not accidentally share a report before checking it.
-Destructive actions, such as Delete Account, are clearly styled in red.
-Many inputs are constrained to checkboxes and predefined fields rather than free text for critical data.

 **Web:** Form validation prevents invalid submissions.
 Confirmation dialogues guard against destructive actions.
 Disabled states prevent invalid interactions.
 Clear error messages guide users to a resolution.